 - MEASUREMENT – Is the fund committed to defining, reporting on, and improving impact metrics such as increases in megawatts produced from renewable energy sources, worker pay/promotion, and diversity?
 Although there is no standard framework for measuring progress toward environmental and social goals, we believe asset managers should be using the best available tools available to provide a general sense for measuring how their portfolio is positioned on stated goals.

-Read my colleague Dave Bakers’ post on what we’re doing to strengthen and expand sustainable investing tools and capabilities.
+Read Dave Baker’s post on what we’re doing to strengthen and expand sustainable investing tools and capabilities.